gregcummines/express-server/ReadMe.md

-# Express Server
+# Walrus

-This project demonstrates a simple express server REST API with an Angular front end.
-I am creating this for the Raspberry Pi.
+This project is a controller for a hydroponics growing system using Raspberry Pi.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project uses Angular for the front-end and Node.js and Express on the back-end for REST API.

 ## Getting Started